-|Hardness||to 12 dGH|
+|Hardness||Up to 12 dGH|

-|Temperature||72–78 degrees Fahrenheit (22–26 degrees Celsius)|
+|Temperature||72 to 78 degrees Fahrenheit (22 to 26 degrees Celsius)|

-Origin & Distribution
+Origin and Distribution

 Colors and Markings

+Corydoras paleatus, known commonly as the pepper cory, is possibly the most commonly kept of all Corydoras species, with the possible exception of Corydoras aenus, or bronze cory.
 The body of this species is rather stocky and covered with two rows of bony plates, also known as scutes.
 The head is also covered in large bony plates, from which its scientific name is derived.
-On the upper jaw are two pairs of barbels, which aide the fish when rummaging through the substrate for morsels of food.
+On the upper jaw are two pairs of barbels, which aid the fish in rummaging through the substrate for morsels of food.

 Pepper Cory Habitat and Care

-Pepper Cory Diet
+Pepper Cory Diet and Feeding

-Female Pepper Corys are generally larger overall than males, and more rounded in the belly.
+Female pepper corys are generally larger overall than males and more rounded in the belly.
 When viewed from above the difference is more obvious, as the female is much wider than the male.
 The male has a significantly larger dorsal fin, and their anal fin is more pointed than the female.
 Males are often more colorful than females.

 Breeding the Pepper Cory

 The initial stages of spawning are indicated by the male swimming over the back of the female, close enough that his barbels may touch her back.
 Males will often exhibit a shivering behavior during the spawning ritual.
 Eventually, the male will assume the traditional “T” position, with his body being at a right angle to the nose of the female.

-More Pet Fish Breeds and Further Research
+More Pet Fish Species and Further Research

 If you’re interested in similar breeds, check out: